- Pritzker Fellows

 Longwell is the President and CEO of Longwell Partners, a full-service communications firm in Washington, D.C., which focuses on solving some of the country’s most intractable problems through cross-partisan coalitions.

 Prior to founding Longwell Partners, Sarah was Senior Vice President and Partner at Berman and Company, a right-leaning public affairs firm.
-Sarah graduated from Keyon College in 2002 with a BS in Political Science.
+Sarah graduated from Kenyon College in 2002 with a BS in Political Science.
 She lives in Washington, D.C. with her family and is a native of Perry County, Pennsylvania.

 Seminars